According to a Jobvite survey of 1,000+ recruiters, 92% stated they use social media to recruit and hire.

 Researching Recruiters on LinkedIn

 Recruiters and hiring managers find out more about you, but you also gain advantages by learning more about them.

-You shouldn’t do this in “private mode” either.
+It would help if you didn’t do this in “private mode” either.

 Many employers like to see that you are doing your homework as you prepare for an interview.